 Along with the release of vSphere 5, widely acclaimed as a technical success and a potential licensing crisis, VMware has unveiled vCloud Director 1.5.
+Neither are available yet, but the details have been released.
+Users hail it as a great start to getting a viable private cloud from VMware.

 If you're getting all the benefits of consolidated RAM, it'd be nice to pay only for what you were using.